troisjs/troisjs.github.io/src/renderer/components/extend.md

 From there, you have full access to the component as a regular Trois prop:

 ```
+<OrbitControls
     ref="controls"          // Access the created instance with `$refs.controls.instance`
     :args="[...]"           // Pass an array of args to the instantiation method
     :enableDamping="true"   // Set properties
     :dampingFactor="0.1"    // (etc)
+/>
 ```